Former Cabrini resident and her kids will move in with support of the campaign and local community

 Given the current state of housing in Chicago, numerous foreclosures and systematic evictions from public housing, Martha and members of the campaign argue that this is the only course of action that makes sense.
 According to the 2010 census, Chicago’s housing vacancy rate was 12.5 percent and, with 10,000 foreclosures filed every day in the U.S. and banks refusing to work with homeowners or tenants, that number is likely to increase everywhere.

 According to the Woodstock institute, over 99 percent of homes lost to foreclosure since 2008 have gone back to the lender and not to a family.
-Because these mortgages were federally insured, the public has effectively bailed out the bank in each foreclosure and thus the banks have no incentive to work with homeowners or tenants in foreclosed properties.
+Because these mortgages were federally insured, the public has effectively bailed out the bank in each foreclosure and thus the banks have no incentive to work with homeowners or tenants in foreclosed properties, this homes may be in need of a repairman or a water damage Houston TX service, but not the owners or the bank provide these services.
 Meanwhile, the state and city continue to receive funding for modification programs with which the banks need not comply and for programs to address vacancies that community groups cannot access.

 Six weeks ago Martha Biggs joined up with skilled campaign members like Alvaro Tellez, who successfully fought HSBC to keep his home.
 They trained volunteers and got to work on one of these vacant homes, repairing damage resulting from vandalism, including drywall, plumbing and painting.
 They did all this work with financial and material donations procured by the campaign and community.